platipy/platipy/research/squire2006.rst

 * **Identity is...**

     * **Exogenous**: Something to be cajoled.
-If players are not "motivated" to do math, the game developer’s job is to create an "exciting" context for the learner.
+If players are not "motivated" to do math, the game developer's job is to create an "exciting" context for the learner.
     * **Endogenous**: Something to be recruited, managed, built over time.
 In Environmental Detectives, learners develop identities as scientists.

 * **Context is...**